pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 ## 2. Pactflow license file

 The Pactflow on-premises version requires a license file to run.
-You should recieve this from us during the on-boarding process.
-If not, please contract us at support@pactflow.io.
+You should have received this from us during the on-boarding process.
+If not, please contact us at support@pactflow.io.

-Save the license file into a temporary directory (It needs to be the same directory as used in step 3).
+Save the license file into a temporary directory (it needs to be the same directory as used in step 3).

 ## 3. Startup Pactflow and supporting services